Gwayaboy/PlaywrightHandsOnLab/README.md

      ```
      Based on the feature file, implement the scenario using a cucumber js and playwright.
-     Navigate to http://localhost:3000 and generate step definitions for searching for a movie called 'Sonic The HedheHog 3'.
+     Using Playwright MCP server tools, navigate to http://localhost:3000 and generate step definitions for searching for a movie called 'Sonic The HedheHog 3'.
      Make sure the locators match the actual UI elements.
      Execute and verify all test passes.
      ```